-Tsitsipas advances at Shanghai Masters
+Djokovic beats Shapovalov to reach 3rd round in Shanghai

+“Because of the history that I had in this tournament and in general in the Asian swing and lots of success and lots of matches won in my career, I actually feel less pressure because I’m more confident that I can perform at my best,” Djokovic said.

+Dominic Thiem kept his momentum going as well after winning last week’s China Open, beating Pablo Carreno Busta 7-6 (3), 6-3.
+Thiem had lost in the second round in Shanghai the last four years in a row.

-SHANGHAI (AP) — Sixth-seeded Stefanos Tsitsipas beat Felix Auger-Aliassime 7-6 (3), 7-6 (3) in the Shanghai Masters second round on Wednesday for the Greek’s first win in six attempts over his Canadian opponent.
+Sixth-seeded Stefanos Tsitsipas also advanced, beating Felix Auger-Aliassime 7-6 (3), 7-6 (3) for the Greek’s first win in six attempts over his Canadian opponent.

-The pair have met three times this season, with the other three games on the ITF Junior Circuit.
+The pair have met three times this season, with the other three matches on the ITF Junior Circuit.

 “Great.
 Very nice,” said Tsitsipas, when asked how it felt to finally beat the 19th-ranked Auger-Aliassime.
-“I did things differently this time, but I prefer not to say what I did differently,” he added with a smile.
+“I did things differently this time, but I prefer not to say what I did differently.”

 Fifth-seeded Alexander Zverev also advanced to the Round of 16 with a 7-6 (13), 7-6 (3) win over French qualifier Jeremy Chardy.